By Sandra Ramani, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Montepulciano is a charming hill town in Tuscany.
 Walk the streets to get a feel for its appeal.
-On the outskirts of town visit San Biagio, an 16th century church.
-This late Renaissance building was constructed on the site of a pre-existing Palaeochristian pieve dedicated to St. Mary and subsequently to St. Blaise.
-In the early 16th century only remains existed of the pieve, including a wall with a fresco of Madonna with Child and St. Francis, from a 14th century Sienese painter.
-It has a circular plan with a large dome over a terrace and a squared tambour.
+On the outskirts of town visit San Biagio, a 16th-century church.
+This late-Renaissance building was constructed on the site of a pre-existing Palaeochristian pieve (a type of church) dedicated to Saint Mary and subsequently to Saint Blaise.
+By the early 16th century the pieve had fallen into ruin, its remains including a wall with a fresco of the Madonna with child, and Saint Francis, from a 14th-century Sienese painter.
+The church today has a circular plan with a large dome over a terrace and a squared tambour.
 The exterior, with two bell towers, is built in white travertine.
-A lovely church worth the hike from the town center.
+It's a lovely church worth the hike from the town center.